west-code-development/West/Doc/installations/perlmutter.rst

 Building WEST (GPU)
 ~~~~~~~~~~~~~~~~~~~

-WEST executables can be compiled using the following script (tested on October 22, 2024):
+WEST executables can be compiled using the following script (tested on February 21, 2025):

 .. code-block:: bash